-To celebrate the 50th anniversary of Earth Day, we teamed up with Earth Day Network, Project WET, and Project WILD to share our available education resources to advance climate education.
+Amid the recent COVID-19 global pandemic, the 50th anniversary of Earth Day has gone digital.
+We’ve teamed up with Earth Day Network, Project WET, and Project WILD to share our available education resources to advance climate education.

 Supported in part by a Sustainable Forestry Initiative community grant, Bosque de Salud, or Forest of Health, is giving youth hands-on, educational interaction with the natural world to encourage them to understand their relationship with the environment and inspire a lifetime of stewardship.